LouayMagdy/LouayMagdy/README.md

 ### Hi there 👋
+## About Me
+* I am Louay Magdy.
+* An Undergraduate CSED student, Faculty of Engineering, ALexandria University, Egypt.
+* learning Full-Stack development. but good at Back-end development using _java_
+* interested in Machine Learning...isA I will start studying it in my next summer vacations
+* good at problem solving...isA I will take part in ecpc qualifications this year for the second time

 <!--
 **LouayMagdy/LouayMagdy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.